realthunder/kicad_parser/Readme.rst

     from kicad_parser import *

-For multiple expressions with the same key, they will be stored into an object of type `sexp_parser.SexpList`, the parser will automatically create this list object to hold the multiple instances.
+For multiple expressions with the same key, they will be stored into an object of type ``sexp_parser.SexpList`` the parser will automatically create this list object to hold the multiple instances.
 To check if it is a list ::

         isinstance(pcb.modules,SexpList)